- 1. Climate, Weather, and Trees

 - Students build and examine a diagram of Earth's energy balance, discussing the inputs, transfers, and outputs of the system.
 They complete lab activities and simulations to demonstrate the greenhouse effect.

-Tools needed: Java-enabled Internet browser, Adobe Reader, Flash Player, Lab Materials.
+Tools and Technology needed: Java-enabled Internet browser, Adobe Reader, Flash Player, Lab Materials.

 Lab 2A: The following materials are used in the lab.